The Cisalpine playing cards fall into three families,

 card.
 In Spanish cards, the swords are short and straight, and

-distributed without touching each other like cups and coins.
+distributed without touching each other, like cups and coins.
 For the

 descendant of the Mamluk polo-sticks, Italian cards have